BECOME AN ACCREDITED INSTITUTION

 Visits by ICAN, during which we will provide advice, guidance and consultancy services.

-The Centre accreditation process includes two phases, Phase 1 and Phase 2, and include the following areas:
+The Centre accreditation process includes three phases, Phase 1, Phase 2, and Phase 3.
+It includes the following areas:

-After receiving the Centre Accreditation fee, the centre accreditation application form along with all the supporting documents indicated in the form, ICAN's assessor will check the documents and may ask for further details.
-If the information provided is assessed as acceptable, the process moves to Phase 2 and ICAN will then contact the institution to organise the visit to the institution.
+Pre-Accreditation Visit - We offer two options, either virtual or face-to-face inspection of your institution.
+After receiving the Centre Accreditation fee, the centre accreditation application form along with all the supporting documents indicated in the form, ICAN's Chief Inspector will check the documents and may ask for further details.

 Phase 1 includes the following steps: